-OSA/SF Management Span
+OSA/SF management span

-In the z/OS, VM, and VSE environments, OSA/SF supports all OSAs and all OSA modes.
-While all of these images may query the OSA, only one image at a time can change the configuration/parameters of the OSA.
+In the z/OS, z/VM, and z/VSE environments, OSA/SF supports all OSAs and all OSA modes.
+Any image running z/OS, z/VM, or z/VSE may query the OSA, but only one image at a time can change the configuration/parameters of the OSA.
 The image that can change the OSA is called the managing image.
 Generally, therefore, one of these OSA/SF instances will be managing the OSAs that are defined to the images in which these operating systems are running.